dr-leo/pandaSDMX/doc/roadmap.rst

     plain text error page, for some others) is returned which isn't parsed or handled; a ValueError or something else gets raised.

-- Remove `odo` as a dependency; suggest its use in the documentation.

 Future
 ------